Contact Us | Search

 This PEER project aims to fill existing and future gaps in knowledge supporting the developmental phase of JaibikMap, an interactive, open data, free web-based mapping tool that contains detailed data for addressing conservation and development challenges.
 The tool will be built on a scalable platform to accommodate additional data layers in the future.
 Addressing research gaps, project partners will conduct a nationwide study of forest change under different climate change scenarios and then apply these findings to species distribution models predicting shifts in habitats.
 Furthermore, a mobile application will be developed allowing anyone to upload photos and GPS coordinates to the JaibikMap repository taken during opportunistic sightings of mammal species.

 This project has come to an end.
-The PI reports that they accomplished most of the project activities which started with data collection and organization of mammalian data as occurrence point for 75 species provided by the DNPWC, its own field offices and networks.
-Besides, various secondary sources like online data portal, websites, published books, thesis and papers, grey and white literatures, personal network, digitization and geo-referencing process were also used to collect desire additional points.
-Similarly, various types of spatial layers like Red list series, Protected Areas (NPs/WLR, Buffer zones), LULC, Road, River and Settlement, New administrative boundaries, Vegetation composition, cover/types, and other required information were collected either from government offices or from personal networks.
+The team accomplished most of the project activities which started with data collection and organization of mammalian data as occurrence points for 75 species provided by the Department of National Parks and Wildlife Conservation (DNPWC), its own field offices, and networks.
+Various secondary sources including online data portal, websites, published books, thesis and papers, grey and white literature, personal networks, and geo-referencing process were also used to collect additional data.
+Similarly, various types of spatial layers such as Red List series, protected areas (NPs/WLR, buffer zones), land use and land cover, , new administrative boundaries, vegetation composition, cover/types, and other required information were collected either from government offices or from personal networks.

-Serving the massive amount of geospatial data seamlessly through web and mobile was a major technical challenge of this project; however KLL developed Interactive Map and Website after having a number of meetings, workshops, seminars and discussion with relevant stakeholders through requirement analysis for system architect, construction, quality control and deployment purpose.
-Likewise, systems were tested and validated through various methods including user acceptance and training and hosting in KLL website for the time being as Demo.
+Serving the massive amount of geospatial data seamlessly through web and mobile was a major technical challenge of this project; however KLL developed an online interactive map and website after having a number of meetings, workshops, seminars and discussion with relevant stakeholders.
+Likewise, systems were tested and validated through various methods including user acceptance and training, and is hosted on the KLL website.

 Back to PEER Cycle 5 Grant Recipients